-Take a look at the Bangkok skytrain map for more detail of where the skytrain now goes.
+Take a look at the Bangkok skytrain routes and fares for more detail of where the skytrain now goes.

 Visitors to Bangkok have many attractions on their list of things to see and do and so choosing a hotel near to the BTS is a very smart move as it allows you to traverse the city extremely easily and avoid the Bangkok traffic down below.

 The BTS uses an electonic ticketing system and there are a couple of types of tickets that are great bargains for the visitor or tourist.

 One Day Pass - This allows unlimited rides on the day of issue for 130 Baht

 BTS Skytrain SmartPass (Rabbit Card) - This allows you to pre-purchase a set number of trips, to be used within a month.

 Depending on how many trips you purchase at the one time, the cost per trip is 25 - 35 baht.